Skip to main content

 Effective hormonal therapy is a process of recalibration, where consistent monitoring and adjustment are fundamental to long-term safety and success.

-Similarly, the fear that TRT increases the risk of has been a long-standing concern.
+Similarly, the fear that TRT increases the risk of prostate cancer has been a long-standing concern.
 Decades of research, including long-term studies following men on TRT for many years, have failed to show a causal link.
 The current clinical consensus is that for men without pre-existing prostate cancer, TRT does not increase the risk of developing it.

 Comparative Overview of Male and Female Testosterone Protocols